 An expungement in Florida typically costs around $995, but can vary depending on attorney fees and the complexity of your case.
 The process itself usually takes 5-7 months to complete, though this timeframe can fluctuate based on court workloads and any unforeseen issues.

+In Florida, the cost of hiring an expungement lawyer starts from $750.
 This price point typically covers the attorney's flat fee for a relatively uncomplicated expungement case.
 It likely excludes additional expenses such as court filing fees, document retrieval, notary services, mailing costs, and the Florida Department of Law Enforcement (FDLE) application fee.
 Be sure to inquire about these potential additional charges upfront to get a more accurate estimate of your total expungement cost.

 Filing for expungement necessitates payment of court fees, which can vary based on jurisdiction and the nature of the expunged record.
 These fees are included as administrative costs associated with processing the expungement petition through the legal system.